Keith Higgins

-Keith Higgins (Ceiteach Ó hUiginn) is an Irish sportsperson.
-He has played both Gaelic football and hurling for Mayo GAA, the former until his retirement in January 2021.
-He also plays both sports for his club Ballyhaunis.
+Keith Higgins (Ceiteach Ó hUiginn) is an Irish sportsman and Gaelic football manager.
+He has played both Gaelic football and hurling for Ballyhaunis and Mayo GAA, the latter until his retirement in January 2021.

 In 2006, he was the All Stars Young Footballer of the Year.
 He also captained both the Mayo under-21 football and hurling teams to All-Ireland Championships.
 Injury ruled him out of the 2007 championship.
 Higgins also represented Mayo at senior level in both codes, played for Connacht in hurling's Railway Cup, winning a medal in 2005, while in 2014 he became the first Connacht player to win football and hurling Railway Cups after Connacht won a first title since 1968.

 Hurling is his first love.
 He plays it for Ballyhaunis.
 In 2005, Higgins won a Christy Ring Cup All Star while playing for the Mayo county team.
 In 2008, he was nominated for the Christy Ring Cup Player of the Year award.
 Higgins was voted as the Cadbury's Hero of the Future in 2006.

 During Mayo's 2011 NFL campaign, Higgins received praise for his outstanding performances in right half back.

 Higgins retired from inter-county football in January 2021.
 However, he expressed the wish to continue playing hurling for Mayo.
 He was revealed as Mayo hurling team captain in May 2021.